nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     * Pros: Easy to implement.
 No need to worry about multiple people with same name, since everyone has a unique nric number.
     * Cons: Cannot delete multiple people at once.
 User might delete the wrong nric accidentally since it is a long chain of numbers.

+### Displaying detailed person view

 ### Appointment feature

-* `Appointment` represents a scheduled meeting between a `Patient` and a `Doctor`.
+`Appointment` represents a scheduled meeting between a `Patient` and a `Doctor`.
 When a `Patient` is scheduled an appointment with a `Doctor`, that corresponding `Doctor` will have an appointment scheduled with that particular `Patient`.
 Each `Appointment` consists of the following:
 * Patient's `Nric` of the `Patient` scheduled for an appointment
 * `Booking` consisting the date of the appointment
 * Doctor's `Nric` of the `Doctor` that the `Patient` is scheduled with in the appointment

-The sequence diagram below shows how the AppointmentCommand is parsed:
-{add a sequence diagram}
+# Adding an appointment

 Given below is an example usage scenario and how the add appointment mechanism behaves at each step.

 Scenario: Mary Smith is an outpatient (already registered in the system) due for her medical check-up with Dr. Paul West (already registered in the system) in 2 weeks, on 01-02-2023 10:00.
-This scenario assumes that there is currently no existing appointment data that has been created or stored in MediConnect.
+(Note: This scenario assumes that there is currently no existing appointment data that has been created or stored in MediConnect.)

 Step 1.
 The healthcare administrative staff first verifies Mary Smith's `Nric` with her, and executes `appointment ic/S1234567X d/01-02-2023 10:00 dric/S7654321R` command to add an appointment for Mary Smith at the specified date, with Dr Paul West.
 This adds an `Appointment` to Mary, an`Appointment` to Dr. Paul, and an `Appointment` to the `HospitalAppointmentList`.
 The successful execution of the command confirms that both Mary Smith does not have any prior booking on this date and that Dr. Paul West is not scheduled to meet any other patients on the same date.